 Ciutadella is located to the west of Mahon and can be easily reached by the main road.
 It is the second biggest town on the island of Minorca.
 Ciutadella has a noticeable Moorish and Spanish influence in its Gothic and Baroque styled, majestic mansions and palaces.
 The city is famous for its excellent restaurants and interesting shopping malls that offer a relaxed ambiance.

 Naveta dels Tudons is considered as the cathedral of prehistoric monuments that was constructed around 1,500 B.C.
 It is one of the famous navetas on the island located just outside Ciutadella and is surrounded by many mysterious legends.
 This monument has a horseshoe-shaped layout and the outside indicates the shape of upside-down boat.
 It is 13.6 m long with a maximum width of 6.40 m and height of 4.5 m.

 Torre de’en Gaumes

-This beach is situated in the south east region of Minorca, and is within close proximity to the airport.
-The white sandy beach can be very attractive to the eye, but the bay is prone to strong currents and therefore you must keep a look out for the flag which indicates when it is safe to swim.
+This beach is situated in the southeast region of Minorca and is within close proximity to the airport.
+The white sandy beach can be beautiful to the eye, but the bay is prone to strong currents, and therefore you must keep a lookout for the flag which indicates when it is safe to swim.
 Punta Prima provides a good variety of restaurants and beach bars.